D-Bhatta/Python-Files/docstrings.md

             [ExampleError("APOD", 1)]
         """
         if not msg:
+            raise ValueError(
-            raise ValueError('The message should not be empty.
-Please add a helpful error message.')
+                "The message should not be empty.
+Please add a helpful error message."
+            )

         self.msg = msg
         self.code = code
 ```

 ## Function level